Dan-Matthews-23/Heart-Helpers/README.md

 - [Harry Dhillon](https://github.com/Harry-Leepz), who is my mentor at the Code Institute
 - Craig Hudson, for their advice in testing for responsiveness

+Jigsaw validator

+The validator picked up 53 errors.
+25 of these were relating to Bootstrap.
+However the remaining 28 errors were from my style.css file, overwhelmingly relating to invalid references I'd made (e.g. .header-text-font	Property font-display doesn't exist : block).
+As the vast majority of my CSS was created through manipulating code and learning the end result, I expected more than a few errors during the first check.
+There were also 419 warnings flagged, but again these related to Boostrap and was not something I could fix.